 Rigid and bulky intramedullary systems such as the Sonoma Crx, Rockwood Pin, Hagie Pin and Knowles Pin are no longer used or available.
 Acumed’s portfolio includes the Dual-Trak Clavicle screw which can only be used for a very specific subset of clavicle fractures.
 The Titanium Elastic Nail (Synthes/Stryker), is a non-clavicle specific device which is used and subject to the before-mentioned complications.
 All of these disadvantages lead to decreased outcomes for the patient and increased healthcare costs and societal burden.

-The surgical technique is minimally invasive, partially cannulated and results in great cosmetic and patient satisfaction with a very low risk of complications.
-There is minimal hardware prominence and therefore the removal of hardware is almost never necessary.
+The surgical technique is minimally invasive, partially cannulated and targets great cosmetic and patient satisfaction with a minimum risk of complications.
+There is minimal hardware prominence, which helps to reduce the need for removal of hardware.